Esri/landscape-modeler-js/README.md

-# Esri Landscape Modeler
+# Esri Landscape Modeler-An Amazing Product

 [![Build Status](https://travis-ci.org/Esri/landscape-modeler-js.svg)](https://travis-ci.org/Esri/landscape-modeler-js)

 Landscape Modeler is a sample JavaScript web application that demonstrates how to perform site suitablility analysis by leveraging the landscape data hosted on ArcGIS Online and the speed of image service raster functions.
-This is ideal when a users want to test and share their ideas about suitability or risk analysis models at multiple scales or over a large area.
+This is ideal when a users want to test and share their ideas about suitability or risk analysis models at multiple scales or over a larger area.

 ![Landscape Modeler Screenshot](http://resources.arcgis.com/en/help/landscape-modeler/guide/0321/GUID-D9C6C1DC-4597-4997-B72A-C303D49D3423-web.png)